BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ### UI组件
 名称 | 推荐理由
 ------- | -------
+[LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel)| Graceful morphing effects for UILabel written in Swift.
+[AspectFillFaceAware](https://github.com/BeauNouvelle/AspectFillFaceAware)| An extension that gives UIImageView the ability to focus on faces within an image when using AspectFill.
+[Translucid](https://github.com/Ekhoo/Translucid)| Lightweight library to set an Image as text background.
+Written in swift.
 [Render](https://github.com/alexdrone/Render)|React-inspired Swift library for writing UIKit UIs.
 [Scrollable-GraphView](https://github.com/philackm/Scrollable-GraphView)| An adaptive scrollable graph view for iOS to visualise simple discrete datasets.
 Written in Swift.
 [PMAlertController](https://github.com/Codeido/PMAlertController)|PMAlertController is a great and customizable substitute to UIAlertController